Nsustain/.github/profile/README.md

 <br>

 # Nsustain
+> Are you a farmer or scientist working on
+> issues related to environmental sustainability?
-> Welcome to Nsustain, a non-profit, open-source website
+> Nsustain is here to help.
+We are a non-profit,
-> where volunteer developers can offer their skills to
-> assist farmers and scientists in addressing issues related
-> to environmental sustainability.
->
+> open-source website connecting volunteer
+> developers with those in need of technical assistance.

-> If you have a problem that
+> If you have a problem that you need help with,
-> you need help with, we encourage you to post it on our platform.
+> don't hesitate to post it on our platform.
+> We will do our best to assist you with a
-> Whether you need a program to optimize your logistics or another solution,
+> solution, whether it's a program to
+> optimize your logistics or something
-> we will do our best to assist you as long as it aligns with our mission
+> else.
+As long as it aligns with our
-> to support sustainability.
+> mission to support sustainability,
->
+> we are here to help.

-> We are a group of dedicated volunteers who are committed
+> We are a team of passionate volunteers
-> to helping find solutions to problems related to environmental
-> sustainability.
-With our skills and expertise, we are ready to
+> who are committed to using our skills
-> assist and support any efforts to make a positive impact on the planet.
+> and expertise to make a positive impact
-> Please be specific in your request and
+> on the environment.
+Please be specific
+> in your request and we will do our best
-> be patient as we work to address your issue.
+> to address your issue as quickly as possible.

 <br>
 <br>